Hardware7253/Koca58/Assembly/readme.md

 On linux the following command can be used to flash the bootloader using an st-link: `$ st-flash write bootloader.bin 0x8000000`

-The qmk firmware can be flashed using `$ dfu-util -a 2 -d 1EAF:0003 -D koca_via.bin` while the board is in DFU mode (press the reset button to enter DFU mode).
+The qmk firmware can be flashed using `$ dfu-util -a 2 -d 1EAF:0003 -D koca_vial.bin` while the board is in DFU mode (press the reset button to enter DFU mode).